-We are six congregations of the URC serving our communities across North Staffordshire.
+We are five congregations of the URC serving our communities across North Staffordshire.
 We each meet for worship regularly and put on a range of social activities.
-Although we are six distinct congregations, we are being challenged to see how we can work more effectively together.
+Although we are five distinct congregations, we are being challenged to see how we can work more effectively together.

 What is the United Reformed Church?
 We are a family of Christians, worshipping in the name of Jesus in about 1500 local churches from Orkney to Cornwall.